Grand Tour of Japan

 Discover the delights of historic Kyoto today on a guided tour.
 We take in the attractions of this ageless city, from the UNESCO-listed Nijo Castle, an incredible complex of fortiﬁcations and gardens that dates back to the 17th century, to some of the charming temples Kyoto is famed for.
 Later, we visit the Kodaiji Temple.

 Today we explore Nara, another former capital from Japan's fractured ancient history, and home to an impressive 8 UNESCO World Heritage sites.
 On our sightseeing tour, we take in the Toda-ji Temple, the largest wooden building in the world, where we ﬁnd the imposing Great Buddha, a 13th century bronze statue that dominates with its 37-foot frame.
 We continue to scenic Nara Park, a delightful deer sanctuary spread over almost 1,300 acres, before transferring to Osaka, where we catch a bullet train to Hiroshima.

 Our tour today takes us around Hiroshima, a city steeped in history whose name is now synonymous with the dropping of the atomic bomb by the United States Air Force in 1945.
 Today, Hiroshima thrives with modernity, while its harrowing monuments serve as a poignant reminder of the atrocities of nuclear war.
-Our explorations take in the highlights of this peaceful, thriving city, from the Peace Memorial Park and the A-Bomb Dome, both dedicated to the victims of the tragic devastation of WWII.
+Our explorations take in the highlights of the city, from the Peace Memorial Park and the A-Bomb Dome, both dedicated to the victims of the tragic devastation of WWII.
 We also hear from a Hiroshima survivor, or descendant, whose moving account of the events of August 6th 1945 brings greater context and understanding to the powerful history that helped to shape Japan as we know it today, as well as delving into the city's ancient past, with a boat ride out to Miyajima Island.
 This tranquil wooded island is a UNESCO World Heritage site, famed for the bright red torii gate, a Shinto shrine that appears to be floating just off the coast of the island during high tide.